harleysherman/svgLogoCreator/README.md

 ## Tests

-If you press enter on the shape choice instead of picking a choice, it will prompt an error to display in the terminal that states you must choose a shape in order to continue.
+1. If you press enter on the shape choice instead of picking a choice, it will prompt an error to display in the terminal that states you must choose a shape in order to continue.

-All shape options are tested to make sure that they do in fact match the user's choice.
+2. All shape options are tested to make sure that they do in fact match the user's choice.
 These tests are located in circle.test.js, shape.test.js, square.test.js, and triangle.test.js.

+3. The user must enter a title that is no more than three characters.
+If the user enters more than that, an error will be displayed that prompts the user to enter the right amount of characters.

+4. There is also several test checking to make sure text is valid and working in all test files.